 The Summit – Angels Landing

-Angels Landing gets its name as it’s so high Angels land up here and it’s very apparent once you are up here.
+Angels Landing gets its name as it’s so high Angels land up here and it’s very apparent once you are up there.
 It is one o the best views in the park.
 The beauty of it is the fact it juts out into the valley giving ner 360° views in all directions.
 There are much higher observation points, but none as stunning.
 You feel Airborne as if you are flying through the canyon as opposed to just above it.

-Take time out here to enjoy some food, some rest, take in the wondrous vistas that are laying out before you, and wallow in the satisfaction that you made it!
+Take time out here to enjoy some food, and some rest, take in the wondrous vistas that are laying out before you, and wallow in the satisfaction that you made it!
 Basking in your own glory and that provided by nature in the wonderful warm Utah Sun is pretty glorious!

 However, Be Wary.
 YOU ARE ONLY HALFWAY

 Don’t fall for the mountaineer’s Fallacy that the Summit is the finishing point.
 It’s the halfway point and often the easy half.
 From now on you are gravity-assisted, but that assistance is not all it’s cracked up to be.
 Let it assist too much and you will be at the bottom WAY faster than you planned!